 - Fold in the chocolate chips.

-- Scoop mixture onto prepared cookie sheet in 2" mounds.
-You should get 12 cookies from the mix.
+- Scoop mixture onto prepared cookie sheet in 2" mounds and slightly flatten into a cookie shape.
+You should get 10 cookies from the mix.

 - Bake for 18-20 minutes, or until lightly golden brown.

 - I like using previously frozen and then thawed bananas, but ripe bananas straight from the counter also work.
 If using bananas straight from the counter, start with 1 cup of oats so they aren't too dry (previously frozen bananas will provide more liquid and more moisture).